WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

-In Table \ref{tab:problems_by_year} we present an overview of the audit studies per year focused on the four overarching problems - discrimination, distortion, exploitation, and misjudgment.
-Up to 2020, our observations correspond to those from Bandy \cite{bandy_problematic_2021}.
-We manually verified that the marginal differences between us and \cite{bandy_problematic_2021} are attributed either to our focus on studies that audited public-facing algorithms (see Methodology) or the inclusion of studies not included in \cite{bandy_problematic_2021} as we used a slightly broader search query.
-Similarly to \cite{bandy_problematic_2021}, we find that the number of studies has been increasing over the years, rising from less than 5 per year before 2017 to over 20 yearly since 2021.
-This growth is mainly associated with the increased number of audits focused on Distortion - it already was the most common focus of audits before 2021 \cite{bandy_problematic_2021}, and the attention to this overarching issue has only increased.
+In Figure \ref{fig:problems}\footnote{Due to the absence of Adobe Acrobat Pro License we were not able to add the alt text to the figures.
+However, we provide figure descriptions in the Appendix \ref{appendix:figuredesc} to ensure accessibility, and apologize for the inconvenience associated with this solution.} we present an overview of the audit studies per year focused on the four overarching problems - discrimination, distortion, exploitation, and misjudgment.
+Up to 2020, our observations correspond to those of \cite{bandy_problematic_2021}.
+We manually verified that the marginal differences between our findings and \cite{bandy_problematic_2021} are attributed either to our focus on studies that audited public-facing algorithms or the inclusion of studies not included in \cite{bandy_problematic_2021} as we used a slightly broader search query.
+Similarly to \cite{bandy_problematic_2021}, we find that the number of studies has been increasing over the years, rising from less than 5 per year before 2017 to over 20 yearly since 2021, and over 30 in 2023 and 2024.
+This growth is mainly associated with the increased number of audits focused on Distortion - it already was the most common focus of audits before 2021 \cite{bandy_problematic_2021}, and the attention to this overarching issue has only increased, with Distortion-focused audits accounting for over two-thirds of all reviewed public-facing algorithm audits every year since 2018.